DA0-DA0/docs/docs/recipes/contract-deployment.md

 the DAO owns the smart contract instead of a potentially untrustworthy individual.

-:::tip
+:::tip Did you know?

-The Ethereum Name Service is currently controlled by a four of seven multisig.
+The Ethereum Name Service (ENS) is currently controlled by a four-of-seven multisig.
 This means that at the root of the entire system are seven people, four of whom together have complete control over the contract.
-This is sub optimal.
 As they write in [their docs](https://ens.domains/about/#about-root):

 > In the long term, we would like the root multisig to be replaced by
 > some form of distributed decision making process, as such systems
 > become available.

-DAO-DAO has such systems.
+DAO DAO is one such system.

 :::